WebAhead/master-reference/coursebook/week-3/morning-challenge.md

 In case of an error, the final callback should be fired immediately.

-The callback accepts two arguments which are error and an array of tasks' results.
+The callback accepts two arguments which are error and an array of task results.

 TIP: You might want to use [Repl.it](https://repl.it/languages/javascript) to complete this challenge so you can see whats happening in your code.